brianmcoates/meehan-md/src/pages/blog/2020-06-12-healthy-people-should-not-wear-face-masks.md

 ## Public health agencies made recommendations but failed to provide guidance on proper handling and wear

-The Public is Untrained in the Sterile Techniques Required to Make Mask Wear Effective

-After seeing masks used in the real world, I see how absolutely dangerous this recommendation from the CDC was.
-People are driving with them, walking down the street alone with them, going to the bathroom with them!
-And the science on cloth and even regular paper masks nails it.
-People have no idea how to safely cover their faces or wear gloves in a way that might actually make a difference.
-In fact, they are increasing odds of asymptomatic spreading.

-In stores, employees will pull a mask down from their mouths and noses and rest it on their chin or neck — these cloth or cheap paper masks have collected breath and are moist warm breeding grounds for bacteria.
-What would have safely dissipated into the air has collected in moisture on the mask, transferred to their fingers, their gloves, their chin, their necks.
-They do that all day long.
-They have turned themselves into virus and bacteria accumulators, and if they don’t have COVID-19, they are collecting whatever else they may have on the masks and spreading that joy.
-It's so ridiculous.
+The public is untrained in the sterile techniques required to make medical mask wear effective.
+Medical masks, worn and handled improperly, will not protect the wearer or those with whom they come in contact, instead, they will increase the spread of disease.
+The public health agencies and experts failed to anticipate how the public might not understand the principles of sterility essential to proper mask wear.
+And they failed to provide adequate resources, guidance, and instruction to the public.

+After seeing the public mis-wearing and mis-handling masks in the real world, it is absolutely clear how misguided and dangerous was this recommendation from the CDC.

+I have watched as people continuously touch and fidget with their masks.
+I watch them pull them down from their mouths and noses and rest it on their chin or neck.
+In doing so they contaminate the mask and themselves and then increase the spread of disease.
+The public simply has no idea how to safely cover their faces or wear gloves in a way that might slow the spread of disease.

+Medical masks must be **properly fit and sealed** around the mouth and nose.
+Masks must not be touched.
+Every touch has the potential to contaminate the mask and the hands, thus increasing the spread of disease.

+Medical masks are **single use devices** designed to be worn for a relatively short period of time.
+Once the mask becomes **saturated with moisture** from breath, which, if properly fit, takes about an hour, they should be replaced.
+The more moisture saturated the mask becomes, the more it blocks oxygen, increases re-breathing of carbon dioxide, re-breathing of viral particles, and becomes a breeding ground for other pathogens.

+The longer masks are worn, the more they are touched, the more contaminated they become.
+In addition to capturing pathogens on their outer surface, masks also quickly become moist, warm breeding grounds for bacteria and fungi.
+Thus, these opportunistic pathogens increase the risk of disease as they are inhaled into the airways, transferred to the hands, and end up on anything touched.

-What I am clear on is that the way masks are improperly being handled and used in the public is a prescription for disease, and disaster.
+Unless medical masks are worn and handled properly, with strict adherence to sterility practices, medical masks worn by the community are prescriptions for disease, and disaster.

 # What the CDC and WHO should have said about when and how to wear medical masks

 * If you are healthy, you only need to wear a mask if you are taking care of a person with COVID-19.
 * Wear a mask if you are infected with CoVID-19 or another infectious disease.
-* Wear a mask if you are coughing or sneezing.Better yet, STAY HOME.
+* Wear a mask if you are coughing or sneezing.
+Better yet, STAY HOME.
 * If you wear a mask, then you must know how to use it and dispose of it properly.
 * Mask type matters
 * * Medical grade surgical masks should be handled properly, never touched, and never reused